 - Dictionnaire de l’ameublement, vol I, A-C

 - Dictionnaire de l’ameublement, vol III, I-O

 - Dictionnaire de l’ameublement, vol IV, P-Z

 Please let me know if any of these files don’t load properly so I can fix them.
-This type of page doesn’t have a comments section, so please email me at VFC at vintagefrenchcopper dot com.
+This type of page doesn’t have a comments section, so please use my contact page.
 Thank you!